-The Prompter is a newsletter for all members of the Yale School of Drama/Yale Repertory Theatre community.
+The Prompter is a newsletter for all members of the David Geffen School of Drama at Yale/Yale Repertory Theatre community.

 Each issue of The Prompter includes news from the School of Drama and Yale Rep; information about local and national resources; as well as binge-worthy streaming suggestions, book recommendations, recipes, work from home tips, and activities you can do with the kids in your life.